 What is the goal of incident management?
 It aims to reduce the negative impact of an incident on business operations by restoring things to normal as quickly as possible.
 The result is better levels of service quality.
-But beyond that, incident management that is well-thought out offers the company who is implementing it with 5 major benefits:
+But beyond that, incident management that is well-thought out offers the company who is implementing an incident managment system with 5 major benefits:

 - Increased efficiency and productivity throughout the organization